ogupte/justdoc/README.md

 If the comment doesn't start with `=` then it won't be included in the doc output.

 The first line can also be used to tell `justdoc` to ignore the beginning few character of each line.
-For example, if you want to start evey line with `*_`, then specify it after the `=` to make sure that `justdoc` will ignore it.
+For example, if you want to start evey line with ` * ` (space+asterisk+space), simply place them after the `=` so that `justdoc` ignores the leading characters.

 ```
-/*=*_
+/*= *
-*_## function - getData()
+ * ## function - getData()
-*_returns the component data
+ * returns the component data
  */
 ```

 This pattern will work with any string of characters (even spaces and tabs).
-Useful for adding padding to your comments without affecting the doc output.
+Useful for trimming or padding your comments without affecting the doc output.